siemens/ix/packages/documentation/docs/controls/buttons/_button_styleguide.md

 - Do use the danger button for destructive or critical actions like "delete" or "remove", especially in confirmation dialogs
 - Do use a default margin between adjacent buttons of at least `0.5rem`
 - Do adjust default and outline button width to label length or container width
-- Don’t use the danger button excessively and repetitively as in lists or tables, use it carefully and very selectively instead
+- Don’t use the danger button excessively or repetitively in lists or tables
 - Don’t extend your ghost button width beyond the label’s available width
-- Don’t only rely on standard buttons when many actions/functions are necessary.
-Consider dropdown, split or menu buttons or moving some functionality to a panel or a dialog
+- Don’t rely on standard buttons when many actions/functions are necessary (use dropdown, split or menu buttons or move some functionality to a panel or a dialog)
 - Don’t use buttons for navigation

 ## Related patterns: